thegetty/ancient-glass/content/pdf-epub-copyright.md

 Fig. 19: University of Pennsylvania Museum of Archaeology and Anthropology.
 From Fleming 1999, p.
 199, figs. 51–52 Fig. 20: From Lierke 1999, p.
 24, fig. 44

+The complete manuscript of this work was peer reviewed through a single-masked process in which the reviewers remained anonymous.

 </div>